 How Breaking Up Made Me a Strong Woman

 Once upon a time, I was in a five-year relationship.
-There were good times and bad times, but overall—it was just a lot of time—a lot of shared experiences—a lot of shared life.
-The fact that I found breaking up made me a strong woman was the furthest thing from my mind.
+There were good times and bad times, but overall—it was just a lot of time.
+A lot of shared experiences.
+A lot of shared life.
+It was a devastating loss at the time, but, now, I’m so grateful for the experience because breaking up made me a strong woman.

-When we went our separate ways, I was devastated.
+Yes, I was sad when we went our separate ways.
 But more than anything, I was so incredibly lost.
 I didn’t know what to do with my time.
 I didn’t even know what I liked to do.
-I had no idea who I was apart from him.
+I had no idea who I was by myself.

-I wasn’t exactly a fan of feeling my emotional pain, and all I really wanted to do was fast-forward to the next “good part” of life.
-In my mind, that was either us getting back together or me finding the right Mr. Right.
-However, after a few bumps and bruises (which felt more like broken limbs), I decided I would give the old “healing process” a try.
+I wasn’t exactly a fan of feeling my emotional pain; what I really wanted to do was fast-forward to the next “good part” of my life.
+To me, that chapter would include either us getting back together or me finding the right Mr. Right.
+After a few fumbles, I decided to give the old “healing process” a try.

-I learned through 5 lessons breaking up and walking through the healing process that I think will help you too:
+I learned 5 lessons from breaking up and walking through the healing process, and I think they will help you, too:

 1. It’s not always lonely to be alone.

 When I was in a relationship, I filled all of my spare time with him and what he liked to do.
 When we broke up, I realized I literally had no idea what to do with myself when I was alone.
-After a while, I discovered that I actually enjoyed my free time.
-I like to paint my nails while I watch a movie.
-I like to read a book in a quiet room.
-I like to wander around the mall and shop a little bit.
-I love to go for long walks and listen to some good music or an encouraging podcast.
+After a while, I discovered how much I enjoy free time.
+I found that I like to paint my nails while I watch a movie.
+I like to read a book in a quiet room or bustling coffee shop.
+I like to wander around the mall and shop.
+I love to go for long walks and listen to music or a good podcast.
+I like to be creative and start a new project or hobby.
 I simply enjoyed being me, and I discovered that being alone can be incredibly refreshing.

 That’s when I discovered the beauty of the healing process after a breakup.